ClementCornet/facebook-comments-volume/README.md

 Before performing machine learning algorithms on our data, we have to prepare it.
 One hot encoding was unclear for data exploration, but now we should re-encode our categorical variables to be able to process them.
 Also, we use standard scaling on our numerical columns, to get scaled data.

 To be able to get the best predictions, we try out multiple regression algorithms.
 For each algorithm, we perform a grid search to determine the best hyperparameters using a grid search.
+XGBoost performs the best with our data, but are far from perfect : social medias can be unpredictable